Alan Jones "died of shame" controversy: Reaction

-Prime Minister Julia Gillard said she would not comment on Jones's remarks, but instead thanked the Australian people for the "outpouring of support" that she and her family had received following the death of her father.
-When asked if she would appear on Jones's radio program she said, "No, I would not.
+Prime Minister Julia Gillard said she would not comment on Jones' remarks, but instead thanked the Australian people for the "outpouring of support" that she and her family had received following the death of her father.
+When asked if she would appear on Jones' radio program she said, "No, I would not.
 I haven't spoken to Mr Jones and I don't intend to."

-Former Prime Minister Kevin Rudd described the comments as the "lowest of the low" and said he would be boycotting Jones's program.
+Former Prime Minister Kevin Rudd described the comments as the "lowest of the low" and said he would be boycotting Jones' program.

-Foreign Minister Bob Carr said Jones's comments were indecent and the public reaction was justifiable.
+Foreign Minister Bob Carr said Jones' comments were indecent and the public reaction was justifiable.
 Senator Carr further said "I cannot believe that it is helpful for a commercial enterprise to live with the brand 'hate radio'.
 And I just think the vehemence and the virulence of the message that comes out of the radio station is a very unhelpful thing for Australia".

-Opposition member Malcolm Turnbull said Jones's remarks were "cruel and offensive" and that "he should apologise to the PM and her family".
+Opposition member Malcolm Turnbull said Jones' remarks were "cruel and offensive" and that "he should apologise to the PM and her family".
 He described the power of the social media campaign that caused sponsors to act as "both inspiring and horrifying" and said Jones has got "a dose of his own medicine".
 Turnbull further said that Jones had not been the victim of cyberbullying as Jones claimed but new media had allowed thousands of Australians to speak up "unedited and unmediated".

-Opposition Leader Tony Abbott described Jones's comments as "wrong and offensive".
+Opposition Leader Tony Abbott described Jones' comments as "wrong and offensive".
 However, he used the word 'shame' in parliament on 9 October, stating that due to the ongoing Peter Slipper affair the government "should already have died of shame".
 Gillard responded publicly, addressing this issue directly for the first time, criticising Abbott during parliamentary question time for "misogyny and sexism".
 Her speech was reported worldwide, going "viral" on social media outlets.

 Woolworths' state government relations manager Simon Berger who was the master of ceremonies at the function where Jones spoke, and who had donated the chaff bag jacket auctioned, resigned from his position as a result of this controversy.
 Woolworths said "While Simon attended the function in a private capacity, he has acknowledged that it has directly affected his ability to carry out his role at Woolworths as a member of Corporate Affairs team."